“We have made lies our refuge, and in falsehood we have taken shelter” (Isa 28:15 NRSV-CE)

 Morris comments on this by saying, “John puts in a characteristic time note….but this one arouses some problems…..Mark tells us that Jesus was crucified at ‘the third hour’ (Mark 15:25).
 Here John speaks of the trial as still not completed at ‘about the sixth hour’……It is more likely that in neither Mark nor John is the hour to be regarded as more than an approximation.
 People in antiquity did not have clocks or watches, and the reckoning of time was always very approximate.
 The ‘third hour’ may denote nothing more than a time about the middle of the morning, while ‘about the sixth hour’ can well signify getting on towards noon.
 Late morning would suit both expressions unless there were some reason for thinking that either was being given with more than usual accuracy.
 No such reason exists here” (Morris, 1971, p 800-801).

-Another explanation, as in several commentaries, is that the “sixth hour” in John’s gospel refers to Roman time, 6am.
+Another explanation, as in several commentaries, is that the “sixth hour” in John’s gospel refers to Roman time, 6 am.
 Thus John’s account of the time of Jesus’ trial and death exactly corresponds to the Synoptics.
 The apparent discrepancy therefore is complicated by an interpretive translation from John 19:14 in the NRSV.
-The Greek, correctly translated by the KJV, has “about the sixth hour”, where the NRSV and NIV 2011 have “noon”.
+The Greek, correctly translated by the RSV, has “about the sixth hour”, where the NRSV and NIV 2011 have “noon”.

 A third understanding is: “While the synoptic Gospels date the Crucifixion on the first day of Passover, John dates it on the Preparation Day, the day before Passover.
 Thus, in the synoptic tradition, the Last Supper is the Passover meal, while in John’s Gospel, Jesus, as the Lamb of God, (1:29), dies at the exact time the Passover Lambs are being slain in the temple.
 While it is impossible to determine which is historically accurate, both traditions are theologically accurate – the Mystical Supper is the fulfillment of the Passover meal, (the synoptic tradition), and Christ’s death is the fulfilment of the Passover lambs being slain (John’s tradition)” (“The Orthodox Study Bible”, comment on John 19:14).

 So Professor Ehrman’s “textbook case” of a major discrepancy in the gospels proves rather to be a damp squib.
-Because there is some doubt here, and the passage in John seems to be capable both of different interpretations and understanding, he should not have made such a definitive statement.
-He is looking at the bible as an historical document only, and hasn’t taken into account that it is also a theological book.
+Because there is some doubt here, and the passage in John seems to be capable both of different interpretations and understanding, he should not have made such a definitive statement he seems to be looking at the bible as an historical document only.
 As I showed in my article “What are the Gospels?” on this web site, the Gospels are not merely histories or biographies, they are a different kind of literature.
 “It is important to recognise that the Gospels are neither biographies of Jesus nor histories, in the common understanding of these terms, although they do necessarily contain biographical material and historical information.
 It’s when we read them as histories that we run into problems, because the Gospel writers freely change their material around to suit their purpose.
 Thus, we see events in the narrative of each of the Gospels that are in different places or times to each other, but which are relocated in this way in order for the author to get his message across to us, and to elicit our response to it”.

 Sadly, Professor Ehrman uses this so-called discrepancy as part of his arsenal to teach his students that the bible is full of errors.